Biomedical-Imaging-Group/GlobalBioIm/Doc/source/nonlinop.rst

 This section contains non-linear operator classes which all derive directly from the abstract class :class:`Map`.

-.. automodule:: NonLinop
+.. automodule:: NonLinOp

-.. automodule:: NonLinop.ElementWiseOp
+.. automodule:: NonLinOp.ElementWiseOp

 Element-wise Operators
 ----------------------